kir-dev/pek-infinity/.github/copilot/Memory-Bank/rules/02-service-purity.md

 // ============================================

 // Service code is IDENTICAL in both
-// Same GroupService used by both MVP and enterprise instances
+// Same GroupService used by both MVP and worker instance
 ```

 ---